Cocker (album)

+Composition

 Where Civilized Man, Cocker's previous album, had two producers, Cocker had five.
 Also, the recording sessions took place in several studios in London, Memphis, Los Angeles and New York.
 The reason for this was Capitol trying out on Joe Cocker a formula that had brought success for Tina Turner.
 The album also featured, for the first time since 1976's Stingray, Cocker's touring band, who played on five tracks.

 The release of Cocker was preceded by a single "Shelter Me", a powerful opener from the album, featuring rousing performances from guitarist Cliff Goodwin and saxophonist Mel Collins.